mariusrubo/Unity-StoreDataOnServer/README.md

 # Additional Remarks
 * Personally I would recommend to distribute the Unity software as WebGL application so that participants can directly access it over a browser.
 The easiest place to host it may be Github Pages.
 However, note that Github Pages does not allow server-side scripting, so the php script will have to be located elsewhere.
 It does not matter if your game and the php script are located on the same server.
 * Note that in this example, data is not protected.
-If you collect any personal data, make sure to encrypt it before sending it to your server (not covered here).
+If you collect any personal data, make sure to encrypt it before sending it to your server (not covered here, but I recommend looking at .NET's built-in features: https://docs.microsoft.com/en-us/dotnet/standard/security/encrypting-data).